“If you want to live a happy life, tie it to a goal, not to people or things.”– Albert Einstein.

 That is how I started the personal goal setting trend and never looked back.

-So, goal setting is mainly to help you focus on different areas of your life, ranging from adopting a healthy lifestyle to being free from debt.
+So, goal setting activities mainly help you focus on different areas of your life, ranging from adopting a healthy lifestyle to being free from debt.

-Depending on your definition of success, personal goal setting is when you get to choose short-term and long-term goals that fit your needs and, in the end, make you feel accomplished.
+Depending on your definition of success, personal goal setting is when you get to choose short-term, Mid-term and long-term goals that fit your needs and, in the end, make you feel accomplished.

 One of the main reasons why personal goal setting doesn’t work for everyone is because sometimes, we do not take the time to fully understand who we are and what is important to us.